bomonike/bomonike.github.io/anthropic-certs.md

   /spec         /plan         /build        /test         /review       /ship
 </pre>

-Instead of diving into coding right away and making changes later, a slash command is invoked at each stage in the development lifecycle.
+<strong>/build</strong> has AI generate/implement all the code.

-People collaborate by revising .md files that are consolidated into a "PRD" describing all aspects of what needs to be built.
+People collaborate by revising .md files that are consolidated into a <strong>"PRD" (Product Requirements Document)</strong> a short document that defines a "high level" description of what a product should do, why it exists, and what “done” looks like.
+It keeps product, design, engineering, and stakeholders aligned on the same goal.

-"/build" then have AI generate/implement all the code.

 AI generation can be repeated with slight variations so the AI has additional opportunities to get it right, based on the PRD specification.